Sacrifice (video game): Reception

-The game received "generally favorable reviews, just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
+The PC version received "generally favorable reviews" according to the review aggregation website Metacritic.
+Lamchop of GamePro said, "A third-person hybrid of fantasy role-playing and real-time strategy, Sacrifice weaves together an intricate story, addictive gameplay, and drop-dead gorgeous graphics."

 Initial reactions were favorable.
 Sacrifice's art was a point of focus for reviewers: the fantasy creatures' novel designs made deep impressions on the industry.
 The designs were so unconventional that gaming journalist Michael Eilers remarked, "It is as if Salvador Dalí and H. R. Giger got together and played around with 3D Studio Max for a few weeks with a cooler full of Bass Ale between them."
 To fellow journalist Kieron Gillen, Sacrifice resembled a version of the strategy game Command and Conquer as designed by Renaissance painter Hieronymus Bosch.
 Aside from being impressed by the details in the graphics, GameSpy's Lee Haumersen found the creatures' movements fluid and believable, remarking, "flying dragons heave their bodies through the air reminiscent of Draco in the movie Dragonheart."
 Tom Chick of Computer Gaming World summed up the weird experience of seeing his wizard at the head of "a troop of flapping, crawling, loping, whirling, hopping things" as the essence of "what gaming is all about."

 The game's spell effects also elicited positive reactions.
 NextGen's Samuel Bass called them "awe-inspiring", while it was "positively breathtaking" for Eurogamer's John Bye to see "flaming missiles raining down on the battlefield, tornados lifting [his] men up into the sky, or the ground swelling up beneath [his wizard's] feet".
 Although such effects were implemented in other games, as Gillen pointed out, it was a vastly different experience to watch them from the first person perspective.
 Previewers of FiringSquad and PC Gamer UK were equally overwhelmed by the stunning visual effects.
 Despite filling the screen with "winged, fully animated demons" and "multiple gigantic twisters spiraling gorgeously into the clouds", Sacrifice performed smoothly on the previewers' machines, impressing the staff of Edge.

 Aside from the visuals, the game's audio attracted comments.
 GameSpot's staff enjoyed listening to the story unfold through the recorded voices.
 They found that the voice actors did not overact their roles despite the extravagant appearances of the characters.
 Instead, the actors' performance conveyed an extra depth to the personalities of these characters.
 Haumersen noted a few flaws in the game's vocal presentation: the character models' lip movements did not match their speech, and they had a limited number of gestures to accompany the words.
 Michael L. House of AllGame was not altogether impressed, finding the voice acting to be "spotty[,] ... ranging from hilarious to obnoxious."